mbta/data_platform/doc/adr/0006-fetching-cubic-dmap-records.md

 #### Schedule DMAP

-This worker will be triggered every morning (exact time TBD) by the [Oban Cron plugin](https://hexdocs.pm/oban/Oban.Plugins.Cron.html).
+This worker will be triggered every morning (ideally after 14:30 UTC) by the [Oban Cron plugin](https://hexdocs.pm/oban/Oban.Plugins.Cron.html).
 It won't receive any arguments and will do the following:

-1. Determine the timeframe (`start_date` and `end_date`) to request data for.
+1. Query the `cubic_dmap_feeds` table, and retrieve all active feeds.
-2. Use a database transaction to insert `Fetch DMAP` Oban jobs for each feed, passing this information about the feed:
+2. Use a database transaction to insert `Fetch DMAP` Oban jobs for each feed, passing `feed.id` as an argument.
-    - URL
-    - Start Date
-    - End Date

 #### Fetch DMAP

-This worker will be triggered but the `Schedule DMAP` job, but can also be triggered by other processes, such as a one-off script to refetch data for a previous timeframe.
+This worker will be triggered but the `Schedule DMAP` job, but can also be triggered by other processes, such as a one-off script to refetch data.
 It will be perfoming the following steps:

-1. Request the `args.url` of the feed with the `args.start_date` and `args.end_date` as parameters.
+1. Get feed information from database by `args.feed_id`.
+2. Construct the feed URL with `feed.relative_url` and `{feed.last_updated} + 1ms`, and request.
-2. For each item in the "results":
+3. For each item in the "results":
-    - Validate the start date requested is less than or equal to the start date of the result.
-    - Validate the end date requested is more than or equal to the end date of the result.
+    - Validate that the `last_updated` is greater than `feed.last_updated`.
     - Upon validation, append the result to list for further processing.
-3. Loop through the compiled list results and for each `result`:
+4. Loop through the compiled list of results and for each `result`:
-    - Store information about it in the database as a record in the `cubic_dmap_datasets` table, with this mapping:
+    - Upsert information as a record in the `cubic_dmap_datasets` table, with this mapping:
+        * `feed.id` => feed_id
         * `result.id` => type
         * `result.dataset_id` => identifier
         * `result.start_data` => start_date
         * `result.end_data` => end_date
         * `result.last_updated` => last_updated
-    - Request the `result.url` and store file locally as `{result.dataset_id}.csv.gz`
+    - Request the `result.url` and store file contents in memory.
-    - Upload the file to the 'Incoming' bucket, under the `cubic/dmap/{result.id}/` prefix.
+    - Upload the contents to the 'Incoming' bucket under the key `cubic/dmap/{result.id}/{result.dataset_id}.csv.gz`.
-    - Delete the file from local.

 ### Database

-A new table will be created to store DMAP dataset information.
+Two new tables will be created to store DMAP feed and dataset information.

+**cubic_dmap_feeds**

+Contains information about the feed, including when the latest `last_updated` of its datasets (1-to-many relation).

+Fields:
+- relative_url (ex. `/controlledresearchusersapi/transactional/device_event`)
+- last_updated

 **cubic_dmap_datasets**

+Contains information about the dataset as returned by Cubic's API.

 Fields:
-- status
+- feed_id
-- type
+- type (ex. `device_event`)
-- identifier
+- identifier (ex. `device_event_20220517`)
 - start_date
 - end_date
 - last_updated